This post was published on the Pivot Communication blog

 In senior living, families and seniors want content that informs and delights.
 With more and more seniors going online, they are becoming just as content-savvy as their younger counterparts.
 In fact, a recent Pew Research Center report found that 67 percent of adults 65 and older are on the internet, and most use it daily.

-That said, it’s no longer enough for senior living communities to have a simple website that lists their offerings and services — you need to be producing regular content tailored to your consumers’ behaviors, motivations and goals.
-While creating this type of content does take planning, there are seven major ways you can start generating great content for your potential and current customers today:
+That said, it’s no longer enough for senior living communities to have a simple website that lists their offerings and services — you need to be generating senior living content that’s tailored to your consumers’ behaviors, motivations and goals.
+While creating this type of content does take planning, there are seven major ways you can start generating content for your potential and current customers today:

 Rely on your staff’s expertise.